-U.S, foreign leaders gather for Bush funeral, remembering era of civility
+U.S, foreign leaders attend Bush funeral, remember era of civility

-WASHINGTON (Reuters) - Former President George H.W.
-Bush’s full life and decades of public service will be celebrated on Wednesday at a funeral expected to celebrate what many Americans recall as an era of less contentious politics.
+WASHINGTON (Reuters) - The funeral of President George H.W.
+Bush got underway on Wednesday, with U.S. and foreign dignitaries gathered to commemorate the life of a World War Two hero, Cold War veteran and former head of the CIA who went on to represent an era of civility in U.S. politics.

-An unusual bipartisan spirit will be on display at the service at the Washington National Cathedral with both Republican and Democratic politicians gathering to honor a president who called for a “kinder, gentler” nation.
+An unusual bipartisan spirit was on display at the service at the Washington National Cathedral with both Republican and Democratic politicians gathering to honor a president who called for a “kinder, gentler” nation.

 Bush, the 41st U.S. president, died last week in Texas aged 94.